BourguignonSimon/Ollama_CrewAi/README.md

 # Ollama_CrewAi

 This project demonstrates how to fetch data from the web using Python's `requests` library.
+It also includes an asynchronous example built with `aiohttp`.
 It provides a minimal example for educational purposes or as a base for experiments.

 ## Features

 - Simple `fetch_example` function that retrieves a snippet from a specified URL (defaults to [example.com](https://example.com)) with configurable character limit, timeout, and retry behavior.
+- Optional asynchronous `fetch_example_async` using `aiohttp`.
-- Lightweight structure with a single dependency.
+- Lightweight structure with minimal dependencies.

 ## Usage